 The current permission to use phytosterol-esters and tall oil phytosterols (TOPs) as novel food ingredients was limited to edible oil spreads and margarines primarily due to the limited safety data available and the lack of scientific evidence relating to their cholesterol-lowering effects in other food matrices.
 There is currently no permission to add phytosterol esters to a broader range of foods.

-Dairy Farmers is seeking to extend the approval for the use of phytosterol esters to a limited number of additional food products, namely a low-fat milk and a low-fat flavoured yoghurt.
+Dairy Farmers is seeking to extend the approval for the use of phytosterol esters to a limited number of additional food products, namely low-fat milk and low-fat yoghurt.